oscimp/oscimpDigital/README.md

 Current Vivado version: 2018.2 to 2019.2

-Software parts (applications, library and drivers), based on a set of *Makefile*, uses [buildroot](http://www.buildroot.org) to cross-compiles code.
+Software parts (applications, libraries and drivers), based on a set of *Makefile*, uses [buildroot](http://www.buildroot.org) to cross-compiles code.

 Thus, you need to download, build and flash your board with a *buildroot*